hotwa/LillyMol/docs/QSAR_Models/README.md

 although this only works well for a single descriptor computation.
-There are options in some tools to allow pipelined evaluation which does enable fully pipelined scoring of arbitrarily large sets of molecules.
+There are options in some tools to allow pipelined evaluation which does enable fully pipelined scoring of arbitrarily large sets of molecules with multiple descriptors.

 Model performance can be evaluated via
 ```